Alan Amos: Early life

-From 1978 to 1987 he was a Conservative councillor on Enfield Borough Council.
+From 1978 to 1987 he was a Conservative Party councillor on Enfield Borough Council.

-At the 1983 general election, he stood unsuccessfully in Walthamstow.
+At the 1983 general election, he stood unsuccessfully in Walthamstow as a Conservative candidate.

 Parliamentary career

 Amos was elected as the Conservative Member of Parliament for Hexham in the 1987 general election.

 In Parliament, Amos was known for his right wing views, e.g., he believed rapists and muggers should be flogged.
 He was opposed to tobacco advertising.

-Shortly before the 1992 general election, Amos was arrested, along with another man, at a well known homosexual pickup spot on Hampstead Heath.
+Shortly before the 1992 general election, Amos was arrested, along with another man, at a well-known homosexual pickup spot on Hampstead Heath.
 Amos was not charged but accepted a police caution for indecency, and stood down as MP for Hexham.

 Conversion to Labour

 After failing to be readopted as a Conservative local councillor in the London Borough of Enfield, where he had previously been deputy leader of the council, he joined the Labour Party in 1994, giving a self-exculpatory interview to The Spectator magazine.
 In the 2001 general election he fought the Hitchin and Harpenden constituency for Labour, coming second to the Conservative Peter Lilley.

 He was elected for Labour to the Millwall ward of the London Borough of Tower Hamlets in 2002, serving as councillor for four years before losing the seat to the Conservatives in the 2006 election.
-He returned to local politics in May 2008 with his election to the Warndon ward of Worcester City Council.
+He returned to local politics in May 2008 with his election as a Labour Councillor to the Warndon ward of Worcester City Council.
+In 2013 he was also elected as a Labour member to Worcestershire County Council.